If you have not yet signed up for the NASM CES certification, receive a big discount here.

 The force output is reduced if this resting length is compromised.

-If a muscle is overactive, then it has a chronically elevated neural drive and this puts it in a chronically contracted, and thus shortened, state.
+If a muscle is overactive, it has a chronically elevated neural drive, which puts it in a chronically contracted, and thus shortened, state.

-When we look at the muscles and their locations around a joint, we look for muscle imbalances that occur due to these relationships of underactive and overactive muscles.
+When we look at the muscles and their locations around a joint, we look for muscle imbalances that occur due to these relationships between underactive and overactive muscles.

-Muscles produce forces that are transmitted to the bones through grouped connections and the individual attachment to the tendons they have.
+Muscles produce forces transmitted to the bones through grouped connections and the individual attachment to their tendons.

 Since our muscles are recruited as groups, many of the muscles will transmit force at one time onto their respective bones.

-This create our movements.
+This creates our movements.
 The synergistic action of muscles around a joint is called a force-couple relationship.

 The muscles in these relationships give divergent tension to the bone or bones and the adjacent muscles that they attach.